 Scientific work at the University of Konstanz reaches beyond national borders.
 As a direct neighbour, Switzerland is an important partner in many collaborative projects.
 Through our close cooperation with the Swiss Canton of Thurgau, two institutes have been established:

-Coordinated by the University of Konstanz, employers from the fields of research, business and Civil Service started a regional dual career network in 2011: the Dual Career Netzwerk Bodensee.
-As a network of practice, its members meet the challenge to search for career opportunities for the second moving partners of their newly employed staff members.
-In addition to the network, the university has also concluded its own bilateral dual career agreement with the Municipality of Konstanz.
+Coordinated by the University of Konstanz, employers from the fields of research, business and civil service started a regional dual career network in 2011: the Dual Career Netzwerk Bodensee.
+In addition to that, the university and the city of Konstanz promote dual career options through a bilateral cooperation agreement.

 The Hochschuldidaktikzentrum Baden-Württemberg (centre for university didactics, HDZ) was established by the Ministry of Science, Research and the Arts Baden-Württemberg (MWK) and Baden-Württemberg’s nine state universities, which have financed the centre since 2007.
 Each state university runs its own university didactics service.